 - Perfect size for a variety of canned goods, including sauces, vegetables, fruits and pickled goods

 - Designed with a wide mouth for easy filling and serving

-If you’re buying Weck jars for the decorative quality and want a lid that seals easily, over and over and over gain, these clamps are not as convenient or reliable as a removable lid (see bonus listing below!)
+If you’re buying Weck jars for decorative quality and want a lid that seals easily, over and over and over again, these clamps are not as convenient or reliable as a removable lid (see bonus listing below!)